open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/deployment/docker/index.md

 ### Configure OpenMetadata to use External Database and Search Engine

-For Production Deployment using Docker, we recommend to bring your own Databases and ElasticSearch Engine.
+For Production Deployment using Docker, we recommend to bring your own Databases and ElasticSearch Engine and not rely on quickstart packages.

-### Configure External Ingestion Service

-OpenMetadata requires connectors to be scheduled to periodically fetch the metadata or you can use the OpenMetadata APIs to push the metadata as well
-1. OpenMetadata Ingestion Framework is flexible to run on any orchestrator.
-However we built an ability to deploy and manage connectors as pipelines from the UI.
-This requires the Airflow container we ship.
-However, it is recommended to
-2. If your team prefers to run on any other orchestrator such as prefect, dagster or even github workflows.
-Please refer to our recent webinar on [How Ingestion Framework works](https://www.youtube.com/watch?v=i7DhG_gZMmE&list=PLa1l-WDhLreslIS_96s_DT_KdcDyU_Itv&index=10)
+{% partial file="/v1.1.0/deployment/configure-external-orchestrator-for-ingestion-service.md" /%}

 ### Docker (version 20.10.0 or greater)
 [Docker](https://docs.docker.com/get-started/overview/) is an open-source platform for developing, shipping, and running applications.
 It enables you to separate your applications from your infrastructure, so you can deliver software quickly using OS-level virtualization.
 It helps deliver software in packages called Containers.